fbielejec/fbielejec.github.io/about.md

 ### About me

-I am Filip Bielejec, a freelance software developer.
+Hi!
+This is nodrama, a blog run by a freelance software developer.

 I studied Applied Mathematics before working as a developer in various roles and industries.